SECovid/CovidDetector/README.md

 # Covid Detector

-Covid Detector is a webapp which can use cough recordings to estimate the likelihood of having COVID-19
+Covid Detector is a webapp which can use cough recordings to estimate the likelihood of a person having COVID-19

 ## Requirements